schierlm/Oberon2013Modifications/RescueSystem/README.md

 Description
 -----------

-When you work on the Oberon system a log (including changing symbol files), it happens from time to time that you either introduce a bug or forget to recompile a dependent module (e.g. the compiler) and therefore your system is unbootable or unusable.
+When you work on the Oberon system a lot (including changing symbol files), it happens from time to time that you either introduce a bug or forget to recompile a dependent module (e.g. the compiler) and therefore your system is unbootable or unusable.
 When working in an emulator and you have a recent copy of the filesystem